anunay999/read-smart/plugin/README.md

 ## 📝 Features
 - Reader mode for distraction-free reading
-- Rephrase content using Gemini Pro (with your API key)
+- Rephrase content using Gemini 2.5 Flash (with your API key)
 - Toggle between original and rephrased content instantly
 - Skeleton loader for a smooth experience
 - Modular, readable codebase